-One resident works for two weeks a month in Alaska.
+One resident (Morgan’s father) works for two weeks a month in Alaska.
 And the retiree who raises goats–how much help does he get from that M.D. degree?
-One resident displays large signs in his yard on behalf of conservative political candidates (and plays a loud conservative radio station), but he comes from Minnesota and drives a Prius.
+One resident hangs large signs in his yard on behalf of conservative political candidates (and plays a loud conservative radio station), but he hails from Minnesota and drives a Prius.

 Laura Polant, a principal of the annual Floyd Yoga Jam ‘way out in the country, offers this self-description:

 I am one of the dakinis who co-created the “collective hallucination” that is the YOJam weekend….
 A tiny snapshot in time, a mini-utopia which comes into be-ing, like a mid-summer’s night dream and then fades back into the mist….
 You could also say I am one of the directors, co-creatrix, den-mother, corporate liaison, media magician and wordsmith of the group!

 A fairly cosmopolitan Came-Here might still have a country background.
 Ralph Roe, for example, worked as an engineer in California but grew up on a farm in New York:

 We had about forty cows, one bull, two horses, one dog, and fourteen cats.
 They all had names except for the chickens and pigs.
 Mabel might get three scoops of grain, whereas Bertha would only deserve two.
 The grain looked and tasted like granola and had some drops of molasses in it (like honey in a granola bar).
 Of course, being vegetarians, their main courses were dried hay and whole cornstalks chopped up, which included the ears.